 8. Spa and Wellness:

-- Luxury Spas: Relax and rejuvenate at one of the many luxury spas in the area, offering a range of treatments and therapies.
+- Luxury Spas: Relax and rejuvenate at one of the luxury spas in the area.
+They offer a range of treatments and therapies.

 Tips for Visiting

-- Best Time to Visit: The best time to visit Costa Smeralda is during the summer months (June to September) when the weather is warm and all amenities and services are fully operational.
+- Best Time to Visit: The best time to visit Costa Smeralda is during the summer months (June to September).
+During this period, the weather is warm.
+All amenities and services are fully operational.

 - Dress Code: Casual beachwear is appropriate for daytime, but upscale attire is recommended for dining and nightlife.